Cuisine with a view: Restaurants on the water

 Kelly's Fish House has been open since 1952, making it the oldest seafood restaurant in Naples.
 Located directly on the Gordon River, it has an open-air dining/cocktail area running the length of the dining room.
 You can’t miss it—the fishing boats moored next to the restaurant belong to Kelly’s—one fishes for grouper daily and the other goes out for stone crabs (in season).

 Not a local?
-Don’t want to drive or pilot your own boat?
-You can dip your toe in the Naples waterfront restaurant scene with a progressive dining experience at several of Naples' picturesque waterfront restaurants via the Naples Bay Water Shuttle.
-It provides convenient transportation between Naples' main waterfront shopping and dining locations, including Naples City Dock, Tin City, Naples Bay Resort and Bayfront.
+Don’t want to drive or pilot your own boat through Naples Bay?
+You can dip your toe in the Naples waterfront restaurant scene with a progressive dining experience via the Naples Bay Water Shuttle.
+It provides convenient transportation between downtown Naples' main waterfront shopping and dining locations, including Naples City Dock, Tin City, Naples Bay Resort and Bayfront.
 Hop on and off as many times as you like for $10 per day.